stepushchenko/developer/Git/README.md

 # Commit all staged files to the git
 git commit -m "<commit message>"

-# Add all changes made to thacked files and commit
+# Add all changes made to tracked files and commit
 git commit -am "<commit message>"
 ```